Eymen39/Eymen39/README.md

 - I’m interested in PowerShell at the moment
 - I’m currently learning as said Powershell
 - I learned C, C++, some Assembler for the Arm 3 Cortex microcontroller lpc 1438, Python, Kotlin and Android programming and some Java
-- my Goals are: to learn how to build scripts for my everday use and build some Applications for my own personal use via Python
+- my Goals are to learn JavaScript and JavaFX

 <!---
 Eymen39/Eymen39 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.